Quantifying the Optimization and Generalization Advantages of Graph Neural Networks Over Multilayer Perceptrons: Experiments

 \section{Experiments}

-In this section, we validate our theoretical findings through numerical simulations using synthetic data, specifically generated according to the SNM-SBM model.
-We set the signal vector, $\boldsymbol{\mu}$, to drawn from a standard normal distribution $\mathcal{N}(\mathbf{0}, \mathbf{I})$.
-The noise vector, $\boldsymbol{\xi}$, is drawn from a Gaussian distribution $\mathcal{N}( \mathbf{0}, \sigma^2_p \mathbf{I} )$.
-We train a two-layer CNN defined as per equation (\ref{eq:cnn}) and a two-layer GNN as per equation (\ref{eq:gcn}) with polynomial ReLU $q=3$.
-We used the gradient descent method with a learning rate of $\eta = 0.03$.
-The primary task we focused on was node classification, where the goal was to predict the class labels of nodes in a graph.

-\paragraph{Feature learning dynamics.} Firstly, we display the training loss, test loss, training accuracy, and test accuracy for both the CNN and GNN in Figure \ref{fig:overfitting}.
-In this case, we further set the training data size to $n = 250$, input dimension to $d = 500$, noise strength to $\sigma_p = 20$, and edge probability to $p = 0.5$, $s = 0.08$.
-We observe that both the GNN and CNN can achieve zero training error.
-However, while the GNN obtains nearly zero test error, the CNN fails to generalize effectively to the test set.
-This simulation result serves to validate our theoretical results in Theorem \ref{thm:signal_learning_main} and Corollary \ref{cor:difference}.
+In this section, we validate our theoretical findings through numerical simulations using synthetic data and modified real-world data.

+\paragraph{Synthetic data.} We generated synthetic data using the SNM-SBM model.
+The signal vector $\boldsymbol{\mu}$ is drawn from a standard normal distribution $\mathcal{N}(\mathbf{0}, \mathbf{I})$, and the noise vector $\boldsymbol{\xi}$ is sampled from a Gaussian distribution $\mathcal{N}(\mathbf{0}, 20\mathbf{I})$.
+We set the training data size to $n = 50$, the input dimension to $d = 500$, the edge probability to $p = 0.5$, and $s = 0.08$.
+We train a two-layer MLP and GNN using Equation (\ref{eq:gcn}) with polynomial ReLU activation $q = 3$.
+The optimization is by the gradient descent method with a learning rate of $\eta = 0.03$.
+The primary task is node classification, aiming to predict the class labels of nodes in a graph.
+Figure \ref{fig:overfitting} shows the training loss, test loss, training accuracy, and test accuracy for both the MLP and GNN.
+Our observations reveal that both the GNN and MLP can achieve zero training error.
+However, while the GNN attains nearly zero test error, the MLP fails to generalize.
+This simulation result validates our theoretical findings.
-{\paragraph{Verification via real-world data.} We conducted an experiment using real data, specifically by replacing the synthetic feature with MNIST input features.
-We select numbers 1 and 2 from the ten digital numbers, and applied both CNN and GNN models as described in our paper.
-Detailed results and visualizations can be found in the Figure \ref{fig:mnist_graph}.
-The results were consistent with our theoretical conclusions, reinforcing the insights derived from our analysis.
-We believe that this experiment adds a valuable dimension to our work, bridging the gap between theory and practice.}